 "Seller's Daily Deliverability of Gas" means Gas which is physically capable of being delivered by Seller, or for the account of Seller at the Delivery Point(s), in accordance with applicable law, rule or order from wells completed within the Committed Reserves, subject only to Seller's Reservations.

 "Seller's Interest" means the interests owned or controlled by Seller set forth in Exhibit "B" in and to the Subject Leases (which if not stated in Exhibit "B" shall be deemed a 100 percent working interest), and any and all additional right, title, interest or claim of every kind and character of Seller in the Subject Leases, the area shown on Exhibit "A," and the production therefrom, together with any pool, communitized area or unit, and all interests in any wells, whether now existing or drilled hereafter, on or completed within any such Subject Lease, or within any such pool, communitized area or unit, including those described in Exhibit "B," even though Seller's Interest may be incorrectly or incompletely stated, all as the same shall be enlarged by the discharge of any burdens or by the removal of any charges or encumbrances to which any of same may be subject as of the Effective Date, and any and all replacements, renewals and extensions or amendments of any of the same.
-Seller's Interest, as defined herein, for interests that are not owned by Seller, shall however be limited to gas from wells within the Reserve Commitment Area in which Seller both owns an interest and is the operator and shall exclude the interest of any party owning an interest in the Fort Union Gas Gathering, L.L.C. or the Thunder Creek [NEED NAME OF THUNDER CREEK]
+Seller's Interest, as defined herein, for interests that are not owned by Seller, shall however be limited to gas from wells within the Reserve Commitment Area in which Seller both owns or controls an interest and is the operator and shall exclude the interest of any party owning an interest in the Fort Union Gas Gathering, L.L.C. or the Thunder Creek Gas Services, L.L.C., other than Buyer or its affiliates, unless otherwise agreed by the Parties in writing.

 "Specifications" means those specifications required for acceptance of Gas, including quality specifications all as set forth in Appendix "2" attached hereto, as the same may be amended or supplemented by Buyer from time to time.